sdan/ichibot/README.md

 Then just double click the app to launch

 **Windows**
-Just double click the app or if that doesn't stay open then open a CMD terminal and drag and drop ichibot-win.exe into the CMD window
+Just double click the app or **if it doesn't stay open then open a terminal window and drag ichibot-win.exe and drop it into the command prompt window

 _______________________________________________________________________________________________________
- ### Steps for MacOS and Linux:
+ # Compile yourself steps for MacOS and Linux:
  Tested on Ubuntu 18.04 and Ubuntu 20.04 and MacOS 10.15.6.
 Most have got it to work on Windows also.

 To Complete All Steps at Once - Copy and paste this **WHOLE THING** into a terminal window **at once** and hit enter